Iowa Assessments (Iowa Test)

 Written Expression:

-Sample question (Type 1):
+Sample item (Type 1):

 q My brother’s name is Jason. w He is 5 years old. e Jason likes to pretend he is a super hero. r He keeps a red cloak and a black mask under his bed.
 At any time, he might run to his room, scramble under his bed and grab them. t The next thing you know, Jason dressed like a super hero, dashing around the house in his shiny outfit, pretending he can fly!